Housing and Innovation in Revit (HIR)

 Refer to the EG1004 Grading Policy for exact point values.

-As work on your project continues, periodic reports on the progress will be presented in three Milestones.
-All of the items assigned in each Benchmark are the deliverables.
+Periodic reports on the progress will be presented in three milestones.
+All of the items assigned in each benchmark are the deliverables.
 These deliverables often consist of a combination of written submissions, presentations, and demonstrations.
 Benchmark assessments evaluate the progress of the project.

 Preliminary Design Investigation